Does Your Period Stop When You Swim?

 Periods were often historically portrayed as ‘unclean’ and some of that stigma sadly still hangs around.
 You are not dirty because you’re menstruating.
 You also don’t need to be isolated from others.

-The only health caution we would advise when swimming in the water is that if you use a period product (tampons, in particular) to change it once you’re done.
-Tampons, in particular, can absorb some water in addition to blood, and it is possible there’ll be bacteria in that water.
-So, it’s best not to leave them in longer than you have to.
+The only health caution we would advise when swimming in the water is if you use a period product (tampons, in particular) to change it once you are out of the water.
+Tampons, in particular, can absorb some water in addition to blood, and it is possible that the water can be contaminated with bacteria.
+If you plan to go back into the water, we would suggest to change out your tampon when you first come out of the water so you have a new one in place for when you re-enter the water.

-Similarly, if you wear leakproof swimwear, be sure to rinse it well after every swim, just as you would regular swimwear,
+Similarly, if you wear leak proof swimwear, be sure wash it after every swim, just as you would regular swimwear

 2. Is it Unsanitary for Other People in the Water?